xnau/pardibee/readme.txt

 == Changelog ==

+= 1.9.6.1 =
+* fixed issue with remote search with AJAX enabled

 = 1.9.6 =
 * translation filter applied to all translatable plugin settings
 * full compatibility with php 7.4